 Amazon currently faces scrutiny for how it treats workers across the United States, including its warehouses in Alabama, Connecticut, and California.
 The threat of the virus has forced many employers to implement safety measures beginning in March of 2020.
 Several state and federal laws have been put in place to address health concerns and ensure that employees are working in a secure work environment.
 The Governor of New York state has listed a set of laws through the Department of Labor that employers must follow, including “taking proper safety and health precautions” and preventing employers from threatening or firing their workers for Covid-related reasons.

 Seek Legal Assistance Today

-If your employer has not provided a safe workplace during the coronavirus pandemic, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer has not provided a safe workplace during the coronavirus pandemic, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.